 You see their differences as flaws.
 She also points out that the old adage "opposites attract" doesn't hold true as the relationship develops.
 "You might initially find someone's traits desirable because they balance you out and you think you need that balance.
 But after time, people who are opposites often see those differences as fatal flaws."

 They've become narcissistic.
 Take note of behavioral changes, says Campbell, who notes that narcissistic traits are problematic.
 "People who are narcissistic are more likely to engage in infidelity.
 If you notice your partner has started to crave more attention—for example, by interacting with the server at a restaurant—that's a red flag."

 There are many reasons people cheat, but according to Campbell, they usually fall into three categories: individual, relationship, and situational.
-"The phrase 'once a cheater, always a cheater' refers to individual reasons for cheating—qualities about the person that makes him or her more prone to commit infidelity," she writes in an article for Psychology Today.
-Aspects like personality traits, religious and political orientations, and gender all play a part.
+"The phrase 'once a cheater, always a cheater' refers to individual reasons for cheating—qualities about the person that make him or her more prone to commit infidelity," she writes in an article for Psychology Today.
+Aspects like personality traits, religious and political orientations, and gender might all play a part.

 Those who cheat for relationship reasons do so because they don't feel satisfied.
 "Researchers find that partnerships characterized by dissatisfaction, unfulfilling sex, and high conflict are at higher risk for infidelity," she says.
 "Also, the more dissimilar partners are—in terms of personality, education level, and other factors—the more likely they are to experience infidelity."

 Finally, there are situational reasons.
 This refers to people who don't have a personality prone to cheating, but "something about their environment puts them at risk for infidelity."
-Something as seemingly simple as moving jobs or cities could play a role.
+Something as seemingly simple as moving jobs or cities might play a role.